 Goes Great With: Brunette hair, warm and cool undertones, curly or wavy textures

 Similar Shades: Ecaille, bronde, toasted marshmallow, tiger's eye

 Price: "It depends on what city you live in, hair length, and density," says Brook.
 To get more of an idea of the cost, Papanikolas notes that the style is "typically priced out the same as a full highlight/balayage plus gloss."

 Miranda Kerr's signature look is tortoiseshell coloring with soft, elegant waves worn over one shoulder.
 To get a similar style at home Hill says, “Choose two of the L’Oréal Paris highlighting kits, and very subtly layer highlights with different applicators so the outcome is natural-looking.”
-The L'Oreal Paris Colorista Bleach Ombré Kit ($8) and L’Oréal Superior Preference Glam Lights Kit ($13) are great options.
+The L'Oreal Paris Colorista Bleach Ombré Kit ($10) is a great option.

-Tortoiseshell looks amazing on a head full of curls, as evidenced by the caramel highlights mixed with deep brunette shown here.
-"This is a great goal for brunettes who want to go lighter as the tones can be adjusted warm or cool depending on the skin tone and desired end result," says Papanikolas.
+Tortoiseshell looks amazing on a head full of curls, as evident by the caramel highlights mixed with deep brunette shown here.
+"This is a great goal for brunettes who want to go lighter, as the tones can be adjusted warm or cool depending on the skin tone and desired result," Papanikolas says.

 While most tortoiseshell hairstyles focus on brunette and blonde tones, this reddish highlighted bob is giving us major fall vibes.
-"If you want more spice in your warmth, use the Biolage Clove Brown ($24) with equal parts of the Ginger Copper ($24)" suggests Brook.
-"Love how syrupy this looks in the hair!"
+"If you want more spice in your warmth, use the Biolage Clove Brown ($24) with equal parts of the Ginger Copper," Brook suggests.
+"I love how syrupy this looks in the hair!"

 Jessica Biel shows off a blonder take on this trend with lighter tones that give off a summery feeling—perfect for the beach (or making you feel like you're at the beach when it's 20 degrees outside).